arnaudin/arnaudin.github.io/_posts/2016-09-01-surfboard-shaping.md

 blurb: Shaping a surfboard at Sunset Shapers in San Francisco.
 image: images/black-thumbnail.jpg
 intro: |
-    Recently, I had the pleasure of shaping a surfboard with local shaping master [Gordon Guptill](http://www.sunsetshapers.com/gordon-guptill/).
-We settled on a design direction that would suit my experience and style, then got to work over two sessions.
+    I had the distinct pleasure of shaping a surfboard with local San Francisco shaping master [Gordon Guptill](http://www.sunsetshapers.com/gordon-guptill/).
+We settled on a design direction that would suit my experience and style, then got to work over two shaping sessions.
 ---
-Being my first time in the shaping room, and with the goal of having a kick-ass board at the end, Gordon took on the the more impactful operations while coaching me through some of the rough initial shaping and finer work.
+Being my first time in a shaping room, and with the goal of having a kick-ass board at the end, Gordon took on the the more critical operations while coaching me through some of the rough initial shaping and low-risk refinement work.

-Working with such an experienced craftsman was a blast, and Gordon was super patient to answer all my questions and explain everything in detail as we went along.
+Working with such an experienced craftsman was a privelege, and Gordon was super patient to answer all my questions and explain everything in detail as we went along.

 ![Hand shaped by Gordon Guptill and Ryan Arnaudin](/images/posts/surfboard-shaping/surfboard-names.jpg)